jupyterlab/extension-examples/advanced/kernel-messaging/README.md

 # Kernel Messaging

+> Interact with a kernel from an extension.

 - [Component Overview](#component-overview)
 - [Initializing and managing a kernel session (panel.ts)](#initializing-and-managing-a-kernel-session-panelts)
 - [Executing code and retrieving messages from a kernel (model.ts)](#executing-code-and-retrieving-messages-from-a-kernel-modelts)